Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Statistical Analysis of VR Data

-Previous studies~\cite{Singla2017OVD,Curcio2017OVD,Tran2017OVD,IVQAD2017,Zhang2018_subjective,ZhangY2018OVD,Lopes2018subjective,li2018_subjective,Meng2021OVD} assume that viewing conditions have a negligible impact on the perceived quality of 360{\degree} videos, which is reasonable if \textit{synthetic} artifacts (\eg, video compression) with \textit{global} distortion appearances are considered.
-This is because for any head orientation and at any time instance, the extracted viewport has a high probability of containing the same main artifacts.
-However, this is not the case when it comes to user-generated VR videos, where we are dealing with \textit{authentic} distortions, \textit{localized} in space and time.
+\textit{1) Does the Viewing Condition Affect Perceived Quality?} Previous studies~\cite{Singla2017OVD,Curcio2017OVD,Tran2017OVD,IVQAD2017,Zhang2018_subjective,ZhangY2018OVD,Lopes2018subjective,li2018_subjective,Meng2021OVD} assume that viewing conditions have a negligible impact on the perceived quality of 360{\degree} videos.
+This assumption holds true when considering \textit{synthetic} artifacts (\eg, video compression) with \textit{global} distortion appearances.
+In such cases, regardless of head orientation or any time instance, the extracted viewport is highly likely to contain the same degree of artifacts.
+However, this is not the case when it comes to VR videos in the wild, where we are dealing with \textit{authentic} distortions, \textit{localized} in space and time.
 Whether and when to encounter such spatiotemporal local distortions may have a different influence on the perceived quality.
-To test the hypothesis, we average the MOSs in the proposed dataset for different viewing conditions in Table~\ref{table:MOSs_mean_error}.
+To test the hypothesis, we average the MOSs in VRVQW for different viewing conditions in Table~\ref{table:MOSs_mean_error}.
 Several useful findings are worth mentioning.
-First, compared to $15$-second exploration, seven seconds mean fewer viewports of the scene to be observed, highlighting the importance of the starting point to the perceived video quality.
-Second, if a longer exploration time is allowed, the viewports close to the end are more likely to affect the overall viewing experience due to the \textit{recency effect}~\cite{Hands2001recency_effect}.
-This explains that for the $7$-second exploration, the subjects tend to give low-quality scores when viewing from Starting Point I, where distortions appear in the initial viewports (see Sec. \ref{subsec:dg} for the definitions of the two types of starting points).
-If they are allowed more time, the subjects would consciously re-orient their heads to avoid viewing distorted viewports, and look for those with better quality, leading to an improved viewing experience.
-On the contrary, from Starting Point II where the distortions may not be viewed initially, the subjects are less likely to observe distortions with less allowable time, explaining the higher average MOS of the $7$-second exploration.
+First, compared to a $15$-second exploration, a $7$-second exploration allows for fewer viewports of the scene to be observed, highlighting the importance of the starting point to the perceived video quality.
+Second, when longer exploration time is allowed, viewports closer to the end of the video exert a greater influence on the overall viewing experience due to the \textit{recency effect}~\cite{Hands2001recency_effect}.
+This explains why, for the $7$-second exploration, subjects tend to give low-quality scores when viewing from Starting Point I, where distortions appear in the initial viewports (see Sec. \ref{subsec:dg} for the definitions of the two types of starting points).
+Given more time, the subjects would consciously re-orient their heads to avoid viewing distorted viewports and seek those with better quality, leading to an improved viewing experience.
+On the contrary, from Starting Point II, where the distortions may not be viewed initially, the subjects are less likely to observe distortions within the limited exploration time, thus explaining the higher average MOS of the $7$-second exploration.